 Some products support incremental housing indirectly, such as materials payment terms for contractors from retailers or manufacturers, small-scale landlord finance, enterprise and supplier development finance, and potentially also cross-subsidisation in mixed-income housing developments.
 Disaster relief packs by the government and NGOs, as well as upgrading programmes can serve as in-kind contributions that reduce upgrading costs for households.

 Opportunities for innovative finance

-The BLC is currently working with Mrs. Aunnie Patton Power founder of Intelligent Impact, an advisor to the Bertha Centre for Social Innovation and Entrepreneurship at the University of Cape Town, and Associate Fellow at the Saïd School of Business of the University of Oxford, among others to develop innovative value-chain of finance and materials.
+The BLC worked with Aunnie Patton Power founder of Intelligent Impact, an advisor to the Bertha Centre for Social Innovation and Entrepreneurship at the University of Cape Town, and Associate Fellow at the Saïd School of Business of the University of Oxford, among others to develop innovative value-chain of finance and materials.